About E. J.

 Inspirations

-I’m inspired by writers who find the extraordinary in the ordinary.
-The list below is just a few examples of writers and works I love:
+Below are a few examples of writers and works I love:

 When not writing